-Торіс Description The Oracle Database Refresh Solution General information about this solution, including what it contains and what it does.
-Quick Start Tutorial A step-by-step tutorial that shows you how to run a workflow.
+Topic Description The Oracle Database Refresh Solution General information about this solution, including what it contains and what it does.
 Workflow Details Information about the Oracle database refresh workflows included in this solution, including: prerequisites, how the workflows work, how to run them, sample scenarios, and a list of input parameters.
 Reference Information Links to current Oracle Database product documentation and additional HP DMA documentation.
 Tips and Best Practices Simple procedures that you can use to accomplish a variety of common HP DMA tasks.
 Troubleshooting Tips for solving common problems.